 As hard as it might be to imagine sometimes, there is life after MIT, as shown by the ~144,000 MIT alumni living around the world.
 Here are some of the things they do next.

 Career advising at MIT is formally coordinated by the office of Career Advising & Professional Development.
 During 2019–2020, there were over 700 unique company engagements via career fairs, on-campus recruiting, information sessions, and formal partnerships with individual companies for recruiting.
 Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 450 companies and 5,000 students every September.

 Many students encounter job opportunities through more ad hoc means: mailing lists, class projects, informal mentorships, and chats over coffee.
-According to MIT Facts:
+According to a survey of graduating students:

 - 26% found jobs through a career fair.